 - Learn about packing a wagon and decide what to take on a journey out West

 Activities while supplies last.
-Lunch space available on a first-come, first-serve basis.
+Lunch space is available on a first-come, first-served basis.
+For questions, email firstname.lastname@example.org.